vieenrose/SLAM/README.md

 ## Examples of Configuration

+For examples in the follwing, is used a TextGrid providing the 4 annotaiton tiers : Syllabes (Syl), Prosodic Word (PrWd), Prosodic Phrase (PP) and Large Prosodic Unit (LPU).
+LPU and PrWD are fixed as SupportTier and TagTier, respectively.

 ![alt text](https://github.com/vieenrose/SLAMplus/blob/dev/img/Example_TextGrid.png)
 Fig 2.
-Input TextGrid file used for the following examples, shown by Pratt, which provides 4 annotaiton tiers : Syllabes (Syl), Prosodic Word (PrWd), Prosodic Phrase (PP) and Large Prosodic Unit (LPU).
-LPU and PrWD are used as SupportTier and TagTier for all examples in the follwing
+Input TextGrid file used for the following examples, viewed under by Praat.

 I) Example : Syllabes (Syl) as Target